colinangusmackay/recipes/baked/martian-shortbread.md

 # Martian Shortbread

 This is a variant on Millionaire's shortbread, but instead of a caramel centre it uses Mars Bars instead.
 This particular recipe is also a bit of a cheat because the base is not really shortbread - But it is easier to make if you're feeling lazy.
-If you want a property short bread base use [Granny's shortbread recipe](shortbread.md) for the base.
+If you want a proper short bread base use [Granny's shortbread recipe](shortbread.md) for the base.

 ![Martian Shortbread as the chocolate is melting](martian-shortbread.jpg) This is the Martian Shortbread as the choc chips are partially smoothed out and still melting on the top layer.
 A mix of dark, milk and white choc chips were used in sections with some overlap.